wp-plugins/wp-conditional-captcha/readme.txt

 If you come across any bugs or have suggestions, please contact me at [rayofsolaris.net](http://rayofsolaris.net).
 Please check the [FAQs](http://rayofsolaris.net/code/conditional-captcha-for-wordpress#faq) for common issues.

+== Upgrade Notice ==

+= 3.2 =
+Adds more flexibility to CAPTCHA pass/fail handling, and fixes a bug in the plugin's upgrade routine.

 == Changelog ==

+= 3.2 =
+* Added the option to leave comments for unsuccessful CAPTCHAs in the spam queue (provided the pass action something different)
+* Bugfix: Options from previous versions of the plugin were not being properly upgraded

 = 3.1.1 =
 * Bugfix: Admin page Javascript was not compatible with jQuery >1.5.2